 3.2 Simulink: classicism

 State-machines in Simulink are built with a toolbox called ‘Stateflow’.
-In terms of expression power and complexity, they are comparable to Scade, but they are ‘classic’: the behavior of the states is sequential code.
+In terms of expression power and complexity, they are comparable to Scade, but they are ‘classic’ w.r.t.
+Harel’s ‘seminal synthesis’ [Harel1984]: the behavior of the states is sequential code.

 The search for semantic simplicity and the intersection with Scade have led to a very reduced subset, for example from the most general form of transition